siduction/sidu-manual/data/en/0711-systemd-unit-datei_en.md

 ### Tools

 Systemd includes some useful tools for analyzing, checking and editing unit files.
-Please also refer to the [systemd-analyze](https://manpages.debian.org/testing/manpages-de/systemd-analyze.1.de.html) and [systemctl](https://manpages.debian.org/testing/manpages-de/systemctl.1.de.html) man pages.
+Please also refer to the man pages `man systemd-analyze` and `man systemctl`.

 + edit